Studénka

 Studénka (/cs/; Stauding) is a town in Nový Jičín District in the Moravian-Silesian Region of the Czech Republic.
-It has about 9,300 inhabitants.
-The town is situated on both sides of the historical border between Moravia and Czech Silesia.
+It has about 9,200 inhabitants.
+The town is located on the Oder River in the Moravian Gate lowland, on both sides of the historical border between Moravia and Czech Silesia.

+Studénka was founded in the 15th century at the latest and was promoted to a town in 1959, after it merged with Butovice.
+The main landmarks are the Studénka Castle and the Church of Saint Bartholomew.

 Administrative division

 Studénka consists of three municipal parts (in brackets population according to the 2021 census):